 \par

-Lastly, we select two cases from Southeast Asia.
-Much of research in political science focusing on populism has tended to be restricted to South America and Europe.
-We seek to broaden the scope of studying populism by including exploratory analysis of populism and party institutionalization in Thailand and the Philippines.
-Prior the 1997 constitution, the Thai party system was highly fractionalized with political parties only playing a peripheral role in electoral and legislative politics.
-Instead Thai politics was marked by ... \textbf{ALLEN HOW WOULD YOU CHARACTERIZE THAI POLITICS AT THIS TIME??}.
-Following the 1997 constitution, however, parties began to play a more fundamental role in politics - especially in the rise of Thaksin Shinawatra.
-Thaksin quickly formed a strong political party and rose to power in part using an anti-elite message and a claim to a true love of the Thai Monarchy.
-Along with Thailand we also include the Philippines.
-Despite the weakness of political parties, parties are always present during elections.
-While party labels are used to identify candidates, the real mobilizing structure used in elections is typically familial connections.
-Many politicians in the highest levels of power down to the lowest in Philippines came to power using familial networks.
-This was the case of Rodrigo Duterte when he became the mayor of Davao City.
-Duterte, however, lacked the familial networks and political party necessary to contest national elections.
-Instead, Duterte took advantage of the weak party system and employed a strategy using populism to build and mobilize a sufficient electoral base.

 \section{Cross-regional evidence}

 Prior to addressing the timing of populism entry, adaptation, or capture in party systems, we first focusing on establishing evidence for a cross-national trend that supports our hypothesis that party and party system institutionalization is critical to understanding variation in populism.
 As previously mentioned, we have merged data from \textbf{V-dem} with cross-national data on populism from \citet{hawkins2015mapping}.
 We present the summary statistics in Table \ref{descriptive}.
 In this table we also include the average vote share of all political parties in the party system that received at least a single percentage of the vote in either an executive or legislative election.